nationalarchives/da-metadata-schema/README.md

 JSON Schema have [defined keywords](https://json-schema.org/understanding-json-schema/reference) used to define data.

-* The National Archives schema are based on the [JSON schema draft-07](https://json-schema.org/specification-links.html#draft-7) specification with extensions for domain specific requirements.
+* The National Archives schema are based on the [JSON schema draft-07](https://json-schema.org/specification-links.html#draft-7) specification with extensions for domain specific requirements, including:
-These include
 - `daBeforeToday` indicates a supplied date must be before now
 - `alternateKeys` allows for alternate names for metadata fields